 \subsection{Contextual automatic speech recognition}

-Our work relies mostly on adding air-surveillance data as contextual knowledge in the ASR system.
-This type of systems are also known as `contextual ASR'.
+Our work relies mostly on adding air-surveillance data as contextual knowledge in the ASR system, also known as `contextual ASR'.
 Contextual ASR has been an active topic of research in the last decade, where companies such as Google and Microsoft have leveraged contextual data (e.g. user location and contact list) for boosting mobile devices' ASR performance.
 One of the straightforward ways of adding context into the system is by biasing the LM.
-In~\cite{aleksic2015bringing}, an on-the-fly re-scoring algorithm is performed that allows to bias the output of the system towards a small LM with a set of n-grams represented as a \textit{`Biasing'} WFST.
+In~\cite{aleksic2015bringing}, an on-the-fly re-scoring algorithm allows the insertion of contextual knowledge to the output of the system, with a set of n-grams represented as a \textit{`Biasing'} WFST.
 Similarly, \cite{hall2015composition} proposes an updated version of the previous biased (\textit{`B'}) WFST.
-For instance, these two previous studies are very related to what we propose in this work.
-But here, we apply the `biasing' technique in SSL rather than standard ASR training to further improve the system.
-Further research focused on augmenting the n-gram LMs with contextual information (e.g. adjusting the LM probabilities on-the-fly) reviewed in~\cite{scheiner2016voice} or on injecting classes into a non-class-based LM~\cite{vasserman2016contextual}.
+These two previous studies are very related to what we propose in this work.
+But here, we apply the `biasing' technique in SSL rather than standard ASR training to improve the system's performance.
+Further research focused on augmenting the n-gram LMs with contextual information (e.g. adjusting the LM probabilities on-the-fly) is reviewed in~\cite{scheiner2016voice} or on injecting classes into a non-class-based LM~\cite{vasserman2016contextual}.
 In ~\cite{velikovich2018semantic}, the authors explored semantic information inside the decoded word lattice by employing named entity recognition to identify and boost some contextually relevant paths.
 Finally, research in adding contextual knowledge in end-to-end ASR systems were presented in~\cite{zhao2019shallow}.